How to Treat Hairballs in Cats

 Hills Hairball Control is available in 'adult' and 'senior' formulations.
 It contains natural fibre, as well as an exclusive blend of omega 6 fatty acids to promote healthy skin and shiny coat.

-This Aussie-made diet helps reduce hairballs with psyllium husk and slippery elm bark, which assist ingested hair to move gently through the digestive tract.
+This Australian-made diet helps reduce hairballs with psyllium husk and slippery elm bark, which assist ingested hair to move gently through the digestive tract.

 With a variety of different flavours, Hills Hairball and Urinary Pouches help promote healthy urinary system as well as a reduction in hairballs.
 This wet food is perfect for cats with multiple issues.

-To help give some extra lubrication throughout the gastrointestinal tract, you can also consider using a hairball paste.
-These are usualy petroleum or paraffin-based, and help with the passage of clumps of hair.
+To help give some extra lubrication throughout the gastrointestinal tract, you can also consider giving your cat a laxative.
+These are usually petroleum or paraffin-based, and help with the passage of clumps of hair.

 Laxatives are also not ideal for ongoing or long term use.
 We generally recommend only using during times of peak hairball events.
 The potential side effects associated with hairball pastes appears to be a reduced absorption of fat-soluble vitamins such as Vitamin A, D, E and K.